jzpeepz/dynamo/docs/source/theDynamoControllerBackEnd.rst

 but it might be helpful to understand what is going on when you create a model with Dynamo.
 Again, I would recommend watching the Quick Start video on the homepage of the documentation to get a better understanding.

-The Dynamo Controller class contains functions similar to the functions of a Resource route in Laravel.
-A Resource route is 7 routes all in one.
+The Dynamo Controller class contains |CRUD| functions similar to the functions of a Resource route in Laravel.
 Recall that when you create a Dynamo object with the command,

+.. |CRUD| raw:: html

+   <a href="https://en.wikipedia.org/wiki/Create,_read,_update_and_delete" target="_blank">CRUD</a>

 .. code-block:: php